 - more than $750, then the offense will be charged as a petit theft in the first degree, which is punishable by up to 12 months (364 days) in the county jail and a $1,000.00 fine.

-- If the individual has ever been convicted of any two other theft offenses, then the person can be charged with Felony Petit Theft regardless of the value of the property, which is a third-degree felony punishable by five (5) years in Florida State Prison, and a five thousand ($5,000.00) fine plus court costs.
+- Suppose the individual has ever been convicted of any two other theft offenses.
+In that case, the person can be charged with Felony Petit Theft regardless of the property’s value, which is a third-degree felony punishable by five (5) years in Florida State Prison, and a five thousand ($5,000.00) fine plus court costs.

-- If the value of the item taken from a retail establishment was more than $750, then the offense can be charged as Felony Retail Theft, which is also a third-degree felony.
+- If the value of the item taken from a retail establishment was more than $750, then the offense can be charged as Felony Retail Theft, a third-degree felony.